 Resource Format Description The power saving benefits of ondemand might be non-existent due to frequency switching latency if the system load causes clock frequency changes too often.
 This has been true for older processors since changing the clock frequency required putting the processor into the C3 "sleep" state, changing its clock frequency, and then waking it up, all of which required a significant amount of time.
 Newer processors, such as the Intel Xeon E5-2600 Sandy Bridge processors, can change clock frequency dynamically and much faster. o conservative: This governor operates like the ondemand governor but is more conservative in switching between frequencies.
 It switches more gradually and uses all possible clock frequencies.
-It switches more gradually and uses all possible clock frequencies.
-It switches more gradually and usage, which the ondemand governor does not do. qsub -1 cpuclock=performance, nodes=2 script.sh This job requests 2 nodes and specifies their CPU frequencies should be set to the performance power governor policy. • an ACPI performance state (or P-state) with or without the P prefix.
+This governor can switch to an intermediate clock frequency if it seems appropriate to the system load and usage, which the ondemand governor does not do.
+Gsub -1 cpuclock=performance, nodes=2 script.sh This job requests 2 nodes and specifies their CPU frequencies should be set to the performance power governor policy. • an ACPI performance state (or P-state) with or without the P prefix.
 P-states are a special range of values (0-15) that map to specific frequencies.
 Not all processors support all 16 states, however, they all start at P0.
 P0 sets the CPU clock frequency to the highest performance state which runs at the maximum frequency.
-P15 sets the CPU clock frequency to the lowest performance state which runs at the lowest frequency. qsub -1 cpuclock=3, nodes=2 script.sh qsub -1 cpuclock=3, nodes=2 script.sh qsub -1 cpuclock=3, nodes=2 script.sh This job requests 2 nodes and specifies their CPU frequencies should be set to a performance state of 3.
+P15 sets the CPU clock frequency to the lowest performance state which runs at the lowest frequency.
+Gsub -1 cpuclock=3, nodes=2 script.sh Grup -1 cpuclock=3, nodes=2 script.sh This job requests 2 nodes and specifies their CPU frequencies should be set to a performance state of 3.
 When reviewing job or node properties when cpuclock was used, be mindful of unit conversion.
 The OS reports frequency in Hz, not MHz or GHz.

 Resource Format Description epilogue string Specifies a user owned epilogue script which will be run before the system epilogue and epilogue.user scripts at the completion of a job.
 The syntax is epilogue= <file>.
 The file can be designated with an absolute or relative path.
 For more information, see Prologue and Epilogue Scripts.</file> feature string Specifies a property or feature for the job.
-Feature corresponds to Torque node properties and Moab features. [qsub script.sh -l procs=10, feature=bigmem] file size Sets RLIMIT_FSIZE for each process launched through the TM interface.
+Feature corresponds to Torque node properties and Moab features. file size Sets RLIMIT_FSIZE for each process launched through the TM interface.
 See FILEREQUESTISJOBCENTRIC for information on how Moab schedules. host string Name of the host on which the job should be run.
 This resource is provided for use by the site's scheduling policy.
 The allowable values and effect on job placement is site dependent. mem size Maximum amount of physical memory used by the job.
 Ignored on Darwin, Digital Unix, Free BSD, HPUX 11, IRIX, NetBSD, and SunOS.
 Not implemented on AIX and HPUX 10.
 The mem resource will only work for single-node jobs.
 If your job requires multiple nodes, use pmem instead. ncpus integer The number of processors in one task where a task cannot span nodes.
 You cannot request both ncpus and nodes in the same job. nice integer Number between -20 (highest priority) and 19 (lowest priority).
 Adjust the process execution priority.